rafapauwels/transaction-auth/README.md

 To install the project simply unzip the attached package.
 It should contain all the relevant files for the project, including source, tests, Dockerfile and an artifact.

-For building this project it will also be essencial to have leiningen working.
+For building this project it will also be essential to have leiningen working.

 ---
 ## **Build**